Hong Kong needs to do more to stop violence, resolve problems: government

 China has rejected the complaints and blamed other countries, including the United States, for inciting the protests.

-While the number of protests and the violence have eased in recent weeks, the pro-democracy movement retains broad public backing, with families and older people coming out to recent demonstrations.
+While the number of protests and the violence have eased in Hong Kong in recent weeks, the pro-democracy movement retains broad public backing, with families and older people coming out to recent demonstrations.

 They are calling on the government to listen to their demands which include an independent investigation into police behavior and the implementation of full universal suffrage.

+Hong Kong residents have been on heightened alert to citizens disappearing over the border into mainland China since five city booksellers went missing in 2015.
+All later appeared in detention in China, with some showing up in video footage making what appeared to be forced confessions.

+A former British consulate employee in Hong Kong said in November that Chinese secret police beat him in an attempt to force him to give information about activists leading pro-democracy protests.

-Reporting by Clare Jim, Donny Kwok and James Pomfret; Writing by Farah Master; Editing by Robert Birsel
+Reporting by Clare Jim, Donny Kwok, Marius Zaharia and James Pomfret; Writing by Farah Master; Editing by Robert Birsel